wekitOUNL/wekit_test/WEKITPrototypeHL/ReadMe.txt

 - pull a reference to the object with a "UIDisplayAPI" script into the "DataManager" field in the Unity inspector

+DataPlayer.cs
+- manages the displaying of the "ghost tracks" from recorded data

+How to use:
+- add the script to the mesh that you want to use to represent the previously recorded movement

 GazeGestureManager.cs
 - knows what object the user is gazing at, which gesture he is